 Hugh Hamshaw Thomas is a London based artist who trained at Central School of Arts & Crafts and Bath Academy of Art (Corsham) in the late 1970s and early 80s.

 There is a lingering sense of melancholia with nature as the mirror.
 As of traditional Chinese painting there is no need to represent the human.
-Nature and our gaze on it is the mediation as to our place in what we experience as life and how we choose to represent it.
+Nature and our gaze on it is the mediation of our place in what we experience as ‘life’ and how we choose to represent it.